nomada314/starter-academic/content/post/BS/Lec1_Muestreo.md

 (2017).
 Statistical techniques in business & economics.
 McGraw-Hill Education.**

-## Problem:

-> THE NIKE annual report says that the average American buys 6.5 pairs
-> of sports shoes per year.
-Suppose a sample of 81 customers is surveyed
-> and the population standard deviation of sports shoes purchased per
-> year is 2.1 What is the standard error of the mean in this experiment?

 ## Sampling methods

 The purpose of inferential statistics is to find something about a